neutron-org/neutron-docs/docs/tutorials/onboarding/part-1-minimal-application.md

 Let's say that upon receiving this message, the contract must increase the `COUNTER` storage item value by the `amount` specified in the message, if the `amount` is less than 100.
 Matching this particular logic to the `IncreaseCount` message type is done in the `execute()` entrypoint.

+> **A note on project layout:** usually all messages are defined in a separate file (`src/msgs.rs`), alongside the
+> `src/contract.rs` file.
+Here we define everything in one place for the sake of simplicity.

 #### `execute()` entrypoint: defining handlers for messages